 Between 1902 and 1953, the Imperial Institute was the subject of various committees of enquiry and changes of administration.
 At various times the Board of Trade, the Colonial Office, the Department of Overseas Trade and Ministry of Education all ran the Institute.
 In 1953 the government announced the scheme for the expansion of Imperial College and by 1956 it was public knowledge that this would involve the demolition of the Imperial Institute.

 There was considerable opposition to this from the Royal Fine Arts Commission and other bodies, as a result of which it was decided to retain the central tower.

 Partial demolition began in 1957.
-In 1958, the Imperial Institute changed its name to the Commonwealth Institute and in 1962 it moved to its present buildings in Holland Park.
+In 1958, the Imperial Institute changed its name to the Commonwealth Institute and in 1962 it moved Holland Park, on the site of the Design Museum.
 The main demolition work could then begin and this continued until 1967.

 Between 1966 and 1968, work was carried out to enable the central tower to stand on its own.
 This involved creating massive foundations and then substantially rebuilding the lower portion of the tower.

 The Queen's Tower has since been in the custody of Imperial and can be seen from various points around London.